 - Develop a career strategy using business tools like personal SWOT analysis and personal branding.

-- Create a synthesis combining your who you are with what you believe into a personal career and life plan.
+- Create a synthesis combining who you are with what you believe into a personal career and life plan.

 Course Materials & Tuition